ByronHsu/FlyteGPT/readme.md

 ## How FlyteGPT works

+I collected the data from github and public slack channel, and used LangChain to build a Q&A chat bot.
 LangChain provides a great abstraction and makes building FlyteGPT easy.
 There are mainly two steps: Ingestion and Query.

 ### 1. Ingest documents into a queriable format
 - Load documents (document loader): The bot loads documents using a document loader, which can handle various data types.